 Donations Coordinator

-Linda has been involved with BWR since the second meeting in the pub in Widcombe back in 2015.
-Her main role has been to job share Donations with Lesley, preparing houses for the families and managing all the kind offers of household items, furniture etc. She is a member of the Community Sponsorship core team and she delivers BWR induction training to volunteers along with Sara.
-She also volunteer at the Rose Cottage social group.
+Linda has been involved with BWR since the second meeting in the pub in Widcombe in 2015.
+Her main role has been to job share Donations with Lesley, preparing houses for the families and managing all the kind offers of household items, furniture etc. She is a member of the community sponsorship team, delivers volunteer training and help with the Rose Cottage social group.

 • Amanda Stone